kashbur/genderslotreveal/README.md

 - `fontFrom` – font family for the closing signature

 Font parameters expect Google Fonts family names just like `font`, using `+` instead of spaces.

+Line-specific color parameters fall back to `textColor` and `outlineColor` if omitted.

 `color` only affects the overlay background, whereas `textColor` and `outlineColor` control the message text and its outline.